There are corona protocols in place for several business sectors. Stay up-to-date.

 - Rules for gyms and fitness centres

-The following general conditions apply:
+The following general conditions continue to apply:

 Reimbursement Fixed Costs for SMEs (TVL)